nickforddev/vuebersicht/README.md

 ## Limitations

 This is still just experimental.
 Because of the nature of nature of the current build tooling, I haven't yet found a way to enable some important features of the original [Üebersicht](https://github.com/felixhageloh/uebersicht) application, hot-reloading in production builds, for instance.
-For now, it is recommended to run this application in development mode.
+For now, it is recommended to run this experimental application in development mode.

 ## Project setup